|

-Designing a garden before planting can make your work easier and help you get the most out of any garden space.
-You don’t have to be a landscape architect to put the basic elements of garden design to work for you.
-Use the information below to start creating a workable garden design for yourself.
-And remember that most plants are very forgiving and your garden design should reflect you, rather than a textbook.
-When I am designing a space in the garden, I use a “Perfect Enough” mindset.
-Perfect Enough means exactly how it sounds.
-It will work, I like it, and that’s good enough.
+Designing a garden before planting lightens your workload and helps you get the most out of any garden space.
+You don’t have to be a landscape architect to put the elements of garden design to work for you.
+And remember that most plants are very forgiving.
+Your garden design should reflect you rather than a textbook.
 It does not have to look like a glossy magazine photograph.
 Garden design is part science, part art, and part whimsy.
-So, grab some paper, a pencil with an eraser, and a rough sketch of your garden area, and let’s get started!
+So, grab some paper, a pencil with an eraser, and a rough sketch of your garden area, and get started!
 Whether you are working with a balcony, a small rental yard, or a more substantial suburban backyard, there are always options for gardening.
 The first thing you need to ask yourself is: What do you want out of your garden?
 Some people garden for fresh tomatoes, melons, and herbs.
-Others garden as a means toward self-sufficiency, while some garden out of necessity.
-Some gardens provide a sense of sanctuary, while others are working kitchen gardens.
-Keep your unifying goal in mind as you read through these principles of garden design to create a satisfying garden.
-The next question is: What do you have to work with?
-These are physical properties of your garden and landscape location that directly impact plants:
+Others garden as a means toward self-sufficiency, while some do it out of necessity.
+For some, it provides a sense of sanctuary, while others are working kitchen gardens.
+Keep your underlying goal in mind as you ask yourself the next question.
+What do you have to work with?
+The physical properties of your garden and landscape location directly impact plants are soil, sun, and climate.
+Soil supports your plants.
+If you use containers or raised beds, soil composition is easy.
+Just add potting soil.
+If plants will be grown in the ground, get your soil tested by a reputable local lab.
+These tests are inexpensive and invaluable.

-Lines are visual cues that pull our eyes along a certain path.
+Top dress your soil with aged compost at the beginning of the design process.
+As you plan and decide, worms, microorganisms, and other beneficial critters will improve the soil for whatever you plant.
+Sun exposure dictates which plants will thrive in your yard.
+Whatever the design, you will need to work within the parameters created by how much sunlight each area of the garden gets at different times of day and throughout the seasons.
+Color code your drawing to show which areas get full sun, partial sun, partial shade, or dappled shade, taking hourly notes.
+Your microclimate includes plant hardiness zone, annual rainfall, wind, slope, pollutants, and even tap water chemistry, all affect which plants will perform well in your garden.
+Principles of design Professional landscape architects use specific design principles to help them make good decisions, and you can, too.
+Below, you will find a description of eight design principle with questions to ask yourself about your own space.
+1. Boundaries The limits of your property certainly create boundaries, but you can use garden beds to build boundaries within boundaries.
+As you create boundaries within your garden, see if they feel right.
+Whether fences, hedgerows, or walls, boundaries can keep chickens out of the salad patch, nosy neighbors from seeing in, and hide any eyesores.
+Identify fixed boundaries already in place and those you want to add.
+2. Lines Lines are visual cues that pull our eyes along a path.
 Lines can be straight, curved, vertical, or horizontal.
-Buildings, fences, pools, existing plants, and paths all create lines.
+Buildings, fences, pools, existing plants, and paths create lines.
 A row of tall sunflowers will draw your eyes skyward.
 A curving stone path quietly invites you in to explore.
 Look at the lines that already exist in your yard and see how each of them makes you feel.
 Do they fulfill your goals?
 If not, how can they be changed?
-Surfaces Imagine walking through a garden on a concrete sidewalk.
-Now imagine walking through the same garden on a path made of wooden planks, or wood chips, or cobblestones.
+3. Surfaces Imagine walking through a garden on a concrete sidewalk.
+Now imagine walking through that garden on a path made of wooden planks, wood chips, or cobblestones.
 The feel of the entire space changes.
-Do the current surfaces in your garden allow for proper drainage?
+Do the surfaces currently in your garden allow for proper drainage?
 Are they durable?
 Are they comfortable or safe to walk on?
 Do they match your Dream Garden?
-Form Form, or shape, has a big impact on how a space is perceived.
-Shape is the two-dimensional view, of say a circle, while form is the three-dimensional sphere.
-Geometric forms, such as circles and squares, create a more formal garden.
-Natural forms, such as those created by meandering streams, create a more relaxed atmosphere.
+4. Form Form and shape have an impact on how a space is perceived.
+Shapes are two-dimensional.
+Forms are three-dimensional.
+Geometric forms, like circles and squares, create a more formal garden.
+The more natural forms of streams and shrubs create a relaxed atmosphere.
 When shopping for plants, keep their mature form and shape in mind, as well as size.
-What shapes will create the feel you are looking for in your garden or landscape?
-Texture Texture refers to a plant’s bark, foliage, flowers, and overall structure.
+What shapes and forms will create the feel you want in your garden?
+5. Texture Texture refers to a plant’s bark, foliage, flowers, and overall structure.
 Texture can be coarse, medium, or fine.
-Coarse-textured plants attract attention and delineate space, while fine-textured plants sooth and create openness.
+Coarse-textured plants attract attention and delineate space, while fine-textured plants soothe and create openness.
 Buildings, paths, and other design components also have texture.
-You can create a sense of space by putting finer textures around the edges, medium textures within that perimeter, and one or a few coarse textured plants closest to the house.
-The opposite effect can be created by reversing those plantings.
+Create a sense of expansion by putting finer textures around the edges, medium textures inside the perimeter, and one or a few coarse-textured plants closest to the house.
+Reverse those plantings to create a sense of closeness.
 How many different textures do you currently have in your garden?
 Do those textures create the feel you want from your garden?
 If not, what can you change?
-Color If everything in your garden was green, it would eventually get boring.
+6. Color If everything in your garden were green, it would eventually get boring.
 What colors occur in your garden during each season?
 Are there times or spaces that need help?
-You can use a color wheel and color schemes to add balance and contrast to your garden design.
+You can use color schemes and a color wheel to create balance and add contrast to your garden design.
 The color wheel refers to the three primary colors (red, yellow, and blue), three secondary colors (green, orange, and purple), and so on.
 Color schemes can be monochromatic (all one color, in addition to green foliage), analogous (any 3 to 5 colors that are next to each other on the color wheel), or complementary (colors opposite each other on the color wheel).
-Keep in mind that the buildings, paths, and other existing features of your yard are part of this color factor, too.
+The buildings, paths, and other existing features of your yard are part of this color factor.
 What colors already exist on your property?
 Are there places you can alter to create a more pleasing experience?
-Since colors have a big impact on mood, you can create the feel you want with these colors:
+Research has demonstrated that color plays a role in our moods.
+What mood do you want to get from your garden?

 Plant selection Plant selection is similar to painting a room.
-You know what you want the end result to look like, so you go out and buy your paint.
-A week and half later, you’re still sanding, spackling, and taping.
-Adding the plants to your garden or landscape, like the paint, is the very last step in a process that takes time.
-Give yourself permission to take the time you need to plan and prepare properly.
-After analyzing soil, sunlight, and surfaces, lighting, lines, and location, boundaries, form, and furniture, color, texture, and art, you can finally decide which plants will suit your purposes and your microclimate.
-Companion plants When deciding which plants to put near each other (and which ones need some space), you may want to consider intercropping, or companion planting.
-While there has been a lot of false claims and propaganda about companion planting, there are some scientific facts that you can put to work for you, such as the Three Sisters Method, used by Native Americans.
-Quarantine As tempting as it is to immediately install your new plants, it is a far better idea to place them in a quarantine area until you are sure that they are pest and disease free.
-This can save you a lot of time and money in the long run.
-Plant installation When installing plants, be sure that each location will provide the correct sunlight and wind protection.
-It is nearly always a good idea to install larger plants first, starting with trees, then shrubs, then perennials, and finally annuals and ground cover.
-Not only will this plan help you to stay focused on the design, but it will also protect smaller plants from being damaged as larger plants are brought in.
-I know this sounds like a lot of information.
-That’s why many people hire professionals, but don’t let that stop you from trying.
-A printed out Google maps image of your property is an excellent place to start.
+You know what you want the result to look like, so you buy your paint.
+A week goes by, and you are still sanding, spackling, and taping.
+Adding plants to your garden or landscape, like the paint, is the last step in a process that takes time.
+Permit yourself to take the time you need to plan and prepare.
+After analyzing soil, sunlight, surfaces, lighting, lines, location, boundaries, form, furniture, color, texture, and art, you can finally decide which plants will suit your purposes and microclimate.
+Companion plants While deciding which plants to put near each other (and which ones need some space), you may want to consider companion planting.
+While there have been a lot of false claims and propaganda about companion planting, there are some scientific facts you can put to work for you, such as the Three Sisters Method of growing corn, squash, and pole beans together, used by Native Americans.
+Quarantine As tempting as it may be to install your new plants as soon as you get home, it is a far better idea to place them in a quarantine area until you are sure that they are free of pests and diseases, saving you a lot of time and money in the long run.
+Plant installation When installing plants, ensure that each location provides the correct sunlight and wind protection.
+It is nearly always a good idea to install larger plants first, starting with trees, then shrubs, then perennials, and ending with annuals and ground cover.
+Not only will this plan help you to stay focused on the design, but it will also protect smaller plants from being damaged by the installation of larger plants.
+Print a Google Maps image of your property for an easy place to start.
 Heck, print a few of them!
-Then you can explore each of the design principles, adding what you already have and trying out new ideas without picking up a shovel!
-Take some before and after photos and let us see what you have accomplished!
+Then play around with it.
+Explore each of the design principles.
+Pencil some new plants in.
+Use your eraser and different colors.
+Add what you already have and try new ideas before picking up a shovel!
+Take some before and after photos and enjoy what you accomplish!
+11/16/2020 05:19:11 pm

 Every garden looks even more beautiful with design.
 Just a simple one could do, like putting fence or rocks and arranging the flowers or plants.
 But sometimes designs need maintenance or else it will mess up when time comes.
 Though there are services that does contract maintaining in package with designing your garden.